KalyanasGitRepo/PegaOnKubernetes/README.md

 ### Prerequisites

-1. Get the script files locally https://github.com/KalyanasGitRepo/PegaOnKubernetes/archive/refs/heads/main.zip  and extract the contents of the Zip file into D:\PegaOnKubernetes.
+1. Copy the script file https://github.com/KalyanasGitRepo/PegaOnKubernetes/archive/refs/heads/main.zip into a local folder and extract the contents of the Zip file into D:\PegaOnKubernetes.

 2. Request access for "My Pega Docker Image Access" from https://sm.pega.com.

 3. Request for API access keys (For more details refer: https://docs.pega.com/client-managed-cloud/87/pega-provided-docker-images).
 Store UserId and API key in a secure location.
-We need these credentials for Step: 12
+We need these credentials for Step: 11

 4. Make sure you have your own private docker registry to maintain your docker images.
 Generate APIKey to push images to your repository.
-We need these credentials for Step: 12
+We need these credentials for Step: 11

 5. Request access for Pega Platform from https://my.pega.com/mypegaprd/PRAuth under my software section.